UNEDSoftMatter/Neural-network-for-data-fitting/README.md

 # Data File

-The file `data.dat` must contain three columns corresponding to the x, y, and z values of each data point.
+The file `data.dat` must contain three columns corresponding to the x-, y-, and z-coordinates of each data point.

 # Output Files